Ken Johnson (defensive back)

-Kenneth Lee Johnson (born September 14, 1966) is a former professional American football player who played at the position of safety.
+Kenneth Lee Johnson (born September 14, 1966) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Florida A&M Rattlers.

 Early years and education

-Born in Thomaston, Georgia, he attended the Robert E. Lee Institute (GA) and Florida A&M.
+Born in Thomaston, Georgia, he attended the Robert E. Lee Institute (GA) and Florida A&M University.

 Professional football

-He entered the National Football League (NFL) in 1989 as an undrafted free agent, signing for the Minnesota Vikings.
+He entered the NFL in 1989 as an undrafted free agent, signing for the Minnesota Vikings.
 There he played under defensive backs coach Pete Carroll, appearing in one game during the 1989 season.
-He played four more games for the Vikings in 1990, but was cut after their week 4 game against the Tampa Bay Buccaneers before resigning to their practice squad.
+He played four more games for the Vikings in 1990, but was cut after their week 4 game against the Tampa Bay Buccaneers before re-signing to their practice squad.
 On November 7, 1990, he was signed by the New York Jets, where Carroll was now defensive coordinator, as cover for the injured Brian Washington.
 He played four more games for the Jets, but these proved to be his final games in the NFL.